The-ChinaMAP-Consortium/Imputation-server/README.md

 # Imputation-server

 ## ChinaMAP_checkVCF.py
-ChinaMAP_checkVCF.py is a tool written in Python to check input VCF files before submit ChinaMAP imputation server task.
-It checks if your input files meets the requirements of the ChinaMAP imputation server.
+ChinaMAP_checkVCF.py is a tool written in Python to check input VCF files before submitting tasks to ChinaMAP imputation server task.
+It checks if your input files meet the requirements of the ChinaMAP imputation server.

 ### Requirments